 Kristen Lee spent the entirety of her Global Gap Year in one country: Brazil.
 Facilitated by the Global Citizen Year program, she spent the majority of her time there living in a city named Curitiba.
 Kristen’s work assignments were varied, but she focused especially on sustainable development and urban agriculture.
 She assisted in different projects related to those issues for city hall in Curitiba.

-At the start of her sophomore year, Kristen has not yet declared a major.
 While abroad she enjoyed investigating different opportunities so much that she wanted to continue that mindset at Carolina.
 Her academic interests are diverse, ranging from urban planning to demography, from agriculture to real estate and design.
 Kristen believes that without a gap year she would not have allowed herself as much room to grow and would have focused in on one topic even if she didn’t feel ready for it.

 Kristen values experiential learning.
 During her first year at UNC, Kristen took courses that led her out of the traditional classroom setting and away from lectures.
 Her Geology class travelled to California.
 In her music seminar, class often met backstage at the Carolina Performing Arts center.